Holonomy perturbations of the Chern-Simons functional for lens spaces: Character varieties

-\begin{remark} Theorem \ref{theorem:pillowcase} is consistent with the fact that, as noted in Remark \ref{remark:parabolic}, $R(T^2)$ is homeomorphic to the moduli space of semistable parabolic bundles $M(T^2) := M(T^2,0)$, which is known to have the structure of an algebraic variety isomorphic to $\CP^1$. \end{remark}

-\begin{remark} One can show that the character variety $R(S^2,4)$ is also described by a rectangle with edges identified as shown in Figure \ref{fig:pillowcase} (see, for example, \cite{Hedden-1} Section 3.1), so both $R(T^2)$ and $R(S^2,4)$ are referred to as the pillowcase. \end{remark}
+We will refer to the four points $[A,B] = [\pm 1, \pm 1] \in R(T^2)$ as \emph{pillowcase points}.
+One can show that the character variety $R(S^2,4)$ that is used in the work of Hedden, Herald, and Kirk is also described by a rectangle with edges identified as shown in Figure \ref{fig:pillowcase} (see, for example, \cite{Hedden-1} Section 3.1), so both $R(T^2)$ and $R(S^2,4)$ are referred to as the \emph{pillowcase}.

 We now consider the space $R(T^2,2)$.
 The fundamental group of the twice-punctured torus is